-Processes can only operate on the arguments of the function they run, and on whatever is sent to them via message passing
+Processes can only operate on the arguments of the function they run, and on whatever is sent to them via message passing.
+Thus, we store state information using arguments, whose value gets updated by the recursive calls used to make a process permanently running.

-• Thus, we store state information using arguments, whose value gets updated by the recursive calls used to make a process permanently running
+Processes can only operate on the arguments of the function they run, and on whatever is sent to them via message passing.
+Thus, we store state information using arguments, whose value gets updated by the recursive calls used to make a process permanently running.

-A stateful process can implement the message-passing analogue of the concurrent counter that used Java threads
+A stateful process can implement the message-passing analogue of the concurrent counter that used Java threads.
 The Erlang counter function recognizes two commands, sent as messages:

-- increment: add one to the stored value - count: send back the currently stored value
+- · increment: add one to the stored value - · count: send back the currently stored value